There are so many beautiful destinations to explore outside of Cusco, Peru.

-This post will find a list of things to see in the Sacred Valley and the best Sacred Valley private tour company to book.
+This post will list things to see in Sacred Valley and the best private tour company to book.
 My goal is to provide you with all the information you need to help you plan a successful trip to the Sacred Valley.

 We knew there were so many things to see in the Sacred Valley.
 However, we had very little time in Cusco, so we could not make two trips to the Sacred Valley.
-If you want to create your special tour, do not hesitate to ask them, they will help you!
+If you want to create your special tour, do not hesitate to ask them, they will help!

 There are five things to see in the Sacred Valley that you cannot miss during your visit: Pisac, Chincheros, Moray, Salineras de Maras, and Ollantaytambo.
 To see the beautiful sites of the Sacred Valley, you must buy tickets, so we recommend that visitors buy a Cusco Tourist Ticket.

 The Cusco Tourist Ticket is a great way to save money on tickets to some sites in Cusco and the Sacred Valley.
 If you plan to visit at least three places in the Sacred Valley, the Tourist Ticket Cusco Circuit III – Sacred Valley is your best option.
-If you plan to visit the sites offered for Cusco and the Sacred Valley, then the Complete Cusco Tourist Ticket is highly recommended.
+The Complete Cusco Tourist Ticket is highly recommended if you visit the sites offered by Cusco and the Sacred Valley.
 What must pay for Cusco Tourist Tickets in person and cash at one of the eligible sites

-Pisac is a beautiful town with an attractive market for tourists, but the Inca fortress’s best-known feature.
+Pisac is a beautiful town with an attractive tourist market, but the Inca fortress’s best-known feature.
 The beautiful Inca fortress towers over the city from a mountain.
 Leading up to the defense are large semi-circular terraces.
 The terraces & the Inca fortress are available for visitors; to explore on their own and marvel at the work of the Incas.
 Pisac is a top-rated destination with tourists and an easy day trip from Cusco.

-Our private tour of the Sacred Valley took us to a particular market away from the main town square to the “Awac Nusta” Textile Center.
-Visiting this market in Chincheros is fascinating to see in the Sacred Valley, and we recommend you visit it as well.
+Our private tour of the Sacred Valley took us to a market away from the main town square to the “Awac Nusta” Textile Center.
+Visiting this market in Chincheros is fascinating in the Sacred Valley, and we recommend you see it.
 We did introduce to a local woman who demonstrated the entire process of creating alpaca textiles.
 It was an incredible demonstration, and we learned a lot.
-The locals use only natural ingredients, such as flowers and roots, to create their colorful ink.
-At the end of the demo, we were able to look around his market and buy one of his masterpieces.
+The locals use only natural ingredients, such as flowers and roots, to create colorful ink.
+At the end of the demo, we could look around his market and buy one of his masterpieces.

 While you’re in the Chincheros markets, don’t be afraid to try to negotiate fair prices.